-The meta description is a ~160 character snippet, a tag in HTML, that summarizes a page’s content.
+The meta description is a snippet of up to 320 characters, a tag in HTML, that summarizes a page’s content.
 Search engines show the meta description in search results mostly when the searched for phrase is contained in the description.
 Optimizing the meta description is a very important aspect of on-page SEO.

 What does a meta description do?

 The meta description is an HTML tag, which looks like this in the HTML:

 <meta name="description" content="A page's description, usually one or two sentences."/>

 The function of a meta description for your page is simple: its main purpose is to get the visitor from Google to click your link.
 In other words, meta descriptions are there to generate clickthroughs from search engines.

 Search engines say there is no direct ranking benefit from the meta description – they don’t use it in their ranking algorithm.
 There is an indirect benefit, though: Google uses click-through-rate (CTR) as a way of determining whether you’re a good result.

 Just about every article on meta descriptions will include some of these, but I have combined all that make sense to me to come up with this list.